anjathiart/100-days-of-code/r1-log.md

 ### R1D24 - 20200825
 Commerce project.
 I moved the absorbed the filter view into the index view.
 I learnt how to pass dynamic query strins via the href tag.
 I also confirmed to myself today that python variables have function / program scope, but not block scope when it comes to if / for / while and so on.
 Useful to know.
 I realised I didn't think my index view through enough yet, as current price has to be added to the filtered results, and this requires an annotation on a reverse query (made using 'related_name'.
 But I have left these few things and got stuck into the styling.
 I'm using Sass.
 I have started on the index page making cards and the side nav showing categories.
 I am using https://javisperez.github.io/tailwindcolorshades/#/ to generate some shades of blue (my primary colour), and https://jsonformatter.org/css-to-sass to convert between css and sass where needed.
 Styling is a rabbit hole, but quite fun.

+### R1D25 - 20200826
+Felt exhausted today and almost skipped.
+Working on commerce project styling.
+Specifically styling the headernav, side nav, and listing cards.
+I made a small breakthrough with flex-box today.
+I'm forever struggling with justify-self.
+Learnt that you must use margin-left auto, or margin-right auto, instead.
+Hmm.
+I'm also organizing my sass styles in a way that is general so that it can be applied accross all pages.